 - The Akyem Project in Ghana West Africa for Newmont is nearing completion from a design perspective.
-Early infrastructure is under construction in advance of the main construction effort on the gold mineral processing plant in 2011/12. - The Marandoo Project in Western Australia for Rio Tinto has transitioned from the feasibility study into the detailed design phase.
-Early infrastructure is under construction and will progress into the main construction phase on the iron ore processing plant in 2011/12.
+Early infrastructure is under construction in advance of the main construction effort on the gold mineral processing plant in 2011/12 - The Marandoo Project in Western Australia for Rio Tinto has transitioned from the feasibility study into the detailed design phase.
+Early infrastructure is under construction and will progress into the main construction phase on the iron ore processing plant in 2011/12. - The Tropicana Project in Western Australia for the Tropicana Joint Venture (AngloGold Ashanti 70%, Independence Group - 30%) has also transitioned from the feasibility study into detailed design.
+Construction is in progress on the access road and accommodation facilities.